AlgoMaster Logo

 Code

-This approach is already optimal in time, but it uses extra space for the hash map.
-If the arrays are already sorted (or we're willing to sort them), two pointers can find matches without any extra storage.
+This is optimal in time but uses extra space for the hash map.
+Sorting both arrays first lets two pointers find matches without any auxiliary map, and it handles the follow-up where the inputs arrive already sorted.

 Approach 3: Sorting + Two Pointers